tomasf18/Secure-Repository/delivery2/README.md

 - Then, the client can use the shared secret to encrypt the anonymous message to be sent to the server.
 - The server decrypts the message using the shared secret.
 - When sending the response, the server uses the shared secret to encrypt the message.
-- The client decrypts the message using the shared secret and oes what it needs to do with the response.
+- The client decrypts the message using the shared secret and does what it needs to do with the response.
 - This way, we can guarantee that the communication is secure and that the client is talking to the correct server.
-- As in this kind of communication the client is anonymous, we don't need to worry about the server authenticating the client.
+- As, in this kind of communication, the client is anonymous, we don't need to worry about the server authenticating the client.

 The following diagram takes a closer look at how this is done in the code:
 ![Session Messages Diagram](./docs/AnonymousAPICommunication.pdf)